insertokername/custom-authlib/docs/flask/1/authorization-server.rst

 Define A Server
 ---------------

-Authlib provides a ready to use :class:`~authlib.integrations.flask_oauth1.AuthorizationServer` which has built-in tools to handle requests and responses::
+insertokname-authlib provides a ready to use :class:`~insertokname-authlib.integrations.flask_oauth1.AuthorizationServer` which has built-in tools to handle requests and responses::

-    from authlib.integrations.flask_oauth1 import AuthorizationServer
+    from insertokname-authlib.integrations.flask_oauth1 import AuthorizationServer

     def query_client(client_id):
         return Client.query.filter_by(client_id=client_id).first()